Suspense and Surprise in European Football: Introduction

 \section{Introduction}

-Professional sports are an entertainment product that regularly attracts widespread attention.
-For several decades, one key appeal for consumers has been attributed to outcome uncertainty, a concept rooted in the seminal works of \citet{Rottenberg1956} and \citet{Neale1964}, who argue that the unpredictability of competitive outcomes enhances fan welfare.
+Professional sports constitute an entertainment product, with many competitions and matches regularly attracting widespread attention.
+More generally, the attractiveness of a match in sports can be defined by its quality, its importance, or its competitive intensity \citep{Devriesere2025}.
+The latter is also referred to as outcome uncertainty, a concept rooted in the seminal works of \citet{Rottenberg1956} and \citet{Neale1964}, who argue that the unpredictability of competitive outcomes enhances fan welfare.
 Conceptually, competitive balance, which refers to the relative strengths of teams, translates into outcome uncertainty at various levels: a single match (short-term perspective), a sub-competition such as the championship race (mid-term perspective), or the dominance of a few teams over time (long-term perspective) \citep[e.g.,][]{Szymanski2003}.
 Subsequently, greater outcome uncertainty is assumed to lead to higher demand for sports.
 This relationship is known in the literature as the Uncertainty of Outcome Hypothesis (UOH), which primarily refers to the relation between outcome uncertainty and demand at the match level \citep[e.g.,][]{Fort2022, Pawlowski2018}.

 Based on the premise that outcome uncertainty enhances entertainment value and is desirable for sports fans, league organizers frequently (re)design competitions, and policymakers justify market interventions such as salary caps, draft systems, or revenue redistribution schemes \citep[e.g.,][]{Fort1995}, which are prohibited or heavily restricted in most industries outside of professional sports \citep[e.g.,][]{Budzinski2012, Mehra2006}.
-Moreover, numerous studies investigate factors influencing outcome uncertainty, including competition design elements \citep[e.g.,][]{Scarf2009}, sporting rules \citep[e.g.,][]{Baker2022}, point-scoring systems \citep[e.g.,][]{Percy2009}, and scoring rates \citep[e.g.,][]{Scarf2019}.
+Moreover, numerous studies investigate factors influencing outcome uncertainty, including competition design and tournament rules \citep[e.g.,][]{Scarf2009, Chater2021, Csato2022, Devriesere2025, Csato2026}, sporting rules \citep[e.g.,][]{Goller2020, Baker2022, Csato2023, DiMattia2023}, point-scoring systems \citep[e.g.,][]{Percy2009}, and scoring rates \citep[e.g.,][]{Scarf2019}.
 However, prior research has failed to provide consistent evidence that outcome uncertainty is a key driver of stadium attendance and TV viewership, particularly in European football \citep{Pawlowski2019, Collins2022, Johnson2022}.
 Accordingly, monitoring outcome uncertainty over time and treating it as a policy target appears misleading.